A Few Comments about Judges

 Their ego tells them that their opinions are the result of years of experience and rational, objective analysis.

 Judges and juries are supposed to judge cases based on facts – not impressions.
 And yet, many times we hear stories of commentators telling people how they should dress for court.
 Appearances can be deceiving but we allow them to deceive us!
 Judges are no exception.
-Judges thought change based on the words witnesses conjure.
+Judges thoughts change based on the words witnesses conjure.
 Using words as "hard", "cold", "slow", "mean", "ridiculous", "terrible", "mean", "awful" can invoke a corresponding sensation.
-Judges consider people dressed in business clothing with conservative colours as law abiding people who are to be trusted.

 Most Judges cannot read your mind or your thoughts